yzjyg215/GR-pKa/README.md

 ## Featurization(the first step)

-**To save adjacency / distance / Coulomb matrices for a dataset, run:**
+**To save adjacency / distance / coulomb matrices for a dataset, run:**

 ```
 python save_atom_features.py --data_path <path> --save_dir <dir> --adjacency --coulomb --distance
 ```

 where `<path>` is the path to a CSV file containing a dataset, and `<dir>` is the directory where inter-atomic matrices will be saved.
-To generate adjacency, distance, Coulomb matrices, specify `--adjacency`, `--distance`, `--coulomb` flags.
+To generate adjacency, distance, coulomb matrices, specify `--adjacency`, `--distance`, `--coulomb` flags.

 For example: